 - Your product page flow

-10. AI and chatbots will become personal assistants
+10. Leveraging AI assistants

 One of the biggest disadvantages of ecommerce is that customers cannot try out the product before they buy it, like in a brick-and-mortar store.
 Typical consumer behavior shows that people are more satisfied when they can touch, feel, and try an item before investing in it.